TABLE OF CONTENTS

 The only persons who do not require testing when exposed are individuals who are within 90 days of their prior infection.

-ROUTINE COVID-19 TESTING OF NON-EXPOSED HIGHER-RISK ASYMPTOMATIC PATIENTS
+ROUTINE TESTING OF NON-EXPOSED ASYMPTOMATIC PATIENTS AT HIGHER RISK OF COVID-19 MORBIDITY AND MORTALITY

 - In general, PCR can be used for routine testing of high-risk patients.
 The rapid POC test may be useful when a result is needed urgently, and PCR turn-around times are too long.

-- Selective testing among asymptomatic patients is recommended for those using AGPs such as nebulizers or continuous positive airway pressure (CPAP).
-Routine testing is recommended, and repeat or serial testing may be valuable for patients with ongoing risk.
+- Routine testing among asymptomatic patients is recommended for those using AGPs such as nebulizers or continuous positive airway pressure (CPAP); repeat or serial testing may be valuable for patients with ongoing risk.
 This is particularly important if the areas in which these devices are used cannot be adequately ventilated or cleaned.
 In addition to routine serial testing, antigen POC testing may be used immediately before procedures.
 The higher the risk, the more frequently the testing should occur.

 - Similar to the community, patients should be able to request COVID-19 testing regardless of symptom status.